Sutanpha

+Sutanphaa, also Siva Singha (c. ? – 14 December 1744), was the 31st king of Assam from the Ahom dynasty who reigned from (1714 to 1744 A.D.)
+He was the eldest son of his predecessor Rudra Singha.

 Reign

-As per the death bed injunction of Rudra Singha, he was succeeded by his eldest son Siva Singha (reigned 1714–1744).
+As per the death bed injunction of Rudra Singha, he was succeeded by his eldest son.
 Siva Singha ascended the throne on the 20th day of Magh, and assumed the Ahom name Sutanphaa and the Hindu name of Siva Singha.
 He gave up Rudra Singha's plan to organize a confederacy of the rajas of Hindustan and to invade Bengal (Mughal Empire), but obeyed his father's injunction to become a disciple of Krishnaram Bhattacharjya (Nyayavagish), the Shakta priest from nearby Nabadwip in present-day West Bengal.
 He gave the management of the Kamakhya Temple to Krishnaram, who came to be known as Parbatiya Gosain, as his residence was on top of the Nilachal hill.
 Siva Singha accepted him as the royal priest and made a large number of land grants to temples and Brahmin priests.

 Siva Singha is said to have established such an elaborate system of espionage during his reign that he had accurate information of everything that was done or spoken in the kingdom.